 Familiarize yourself with the military ball dress code

 - Make sure your dress fits and allows you to sit down.
 Ignore the size tag.
-It is inside the gown – nobody can read it.
+Size is just a number.
+The tag is inside the gown – nobody can read it.
 You even can cut it out if you hate it.
 However, the latter decreases the chances for consigning it.
 Recall any color other than red, or black will be remembered, i.e. is only wearable once in the same crowd (e.g. the blue dress above).
 However, I think this applies for every gown due to the cell phone photos.
 On the upside, most military move every three years so you may consider going for classic gowns, watch your weight, and re-wear them at the military ball at the new post.

 - Don’t go for a prom dress.
 They just look cheap and make you look cheap too.
-Instead, rent a dress, or be proactive by buying a gown when it is on sale even though there is no immediate ball coming up and/or by checking upper level consignment stores regularly.
+Instead, rent a dress, or be proactive by buying a gown when it is on sale even though there is no immediate ball coming up and/or by checking upper level consignment store.
+Of course, you have to start way ahead of time as you can’t expect to score high in a consignment store whenever you browse them.

 - Another important aspect are the shoes.
 Go for shoes with leather soles or suede soles (ballroom dance shoes).
 Heels of 2.5 inch (5 cm) are best for dancing.
 Unless you are an experienced dancer and you are used to dance on shoes with a 3.5 inch heel (~9 cm) or more don’t go there.
 Never wear new shoes that are not broken in.
 You don’t want to have blisters on your blisters at the end of the night.
 Make sure that your shoes have a heel cap to hold your foot in place when twisting and twirling.
 Slingbacks are a recipe for injuring your ankles.
 If your date is not a great dancer make sure you have closed toe shoes.